CVNRneuroimaging/infrastructure/stowlerBircSystemTesting.md

 - missing FBIRN QA software
 - missing freesurfer
 - missing mricrogl
 - broken fsl
+      - please document install steps that led to this so they can be reversed
 - broken itksnap3
+      - please document install steps that led to this so they can be reversed
-- very old afni
+- very old afni (Dec 2014)
-- where are you managing system-wide $PATH changes?
+- please document: where are you managing system-wide $PATH changes?
-- /opt is empty...where are you installing non-apt software? (like MRIcroGL)
+- please document: /opt is empty...where are you installing non-apt software? (like MRIcroGL)
+- is there a reason qball4 and VM image have different lsb?

 **To-be-propagated** list for Keith and Rob (details for each follow):
 - updates from current apt sources
+      - master image "BIRC-081015" which has 438 out-of-date packages, including 223 security updates
 - sudo apt-get install aptitude vim tree
 - upgrade git to > 2.0
 - install mr